 Throughout our class meetings, I will invite you to engage in discussions, group activities, and other forms of participation.
 I will be looking for your meaningful participation via discussions in our class or and marking this each class meeting.
-Note that I conduct this class through a professional lens and encourage professionalism in our interactions.
-These assessment practices are aimed to support the professional culture in the class and not to "police" you.
 Please see the participation rubric below for how I will assess your participation.

-Excellent-leading discussions, bringing in new and original ideas and thoughts, challenging ideas in a way that is thought and discussion-provoking, and showing an ability to listen to the ideas of others.
+Excellent- leading discussions, bringing in new and original ideas and thoughts, challenging ideas in a way that is thought and discussion-provoking, and showing an ability to listen to the ideas of others.
 Using technology to support your learning.